scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 Most of the below examples talk about an attacker revealing which function was executed on the contract, but this is not the only type of data leakage that an attacker might target.

-Secret Contract developers must analyze the privacy model of their contract - What kind of information must remain private and what kind of information, if revealed, won't affect the operation of the contract and its users. **Analyze what it is that you need to keep private and structure your Secret Contract's boundries to protect that.**
+Secret Contract developers must analyze the privacy model of their contract - What kind of information must remain private and what kind of information, if revealed, won't affect the operation of the contract and its users. **Analyze what it is that you need to keep private and structure your Secret Contract's boundaries to protect that.**

 ## Differences in input sizes